Dry eyes are an inconvenience. But did you know they can also affect your ocular surface and overall eye health?

 - Rest their eyes frequently.
 Staring at computer screens all day and night irritates the eyes.
 If you have no choice but to use a computer during your workday, avoid eye strain at night by setting your phone and other devices aside.

-- Use a humidifier to keep moisture in the air.
+- Use a humidifier.
+Humidifiers keep moisture in the air so that your eyes stay comfortable.

-- Use an air filter to minimize dust and other irritants in the air.
+- Use an air filter.
+Air filters minimize dust and other irritants that can affect your eyes.

-- Avoid direct airflow by not sitting near fans or air conditioning vents.
+- Avoid direct airflow.
+You can do this by not sitting near fans or air conditioning vents.
 Stay inside on windy days.

 - Wear sunglasses when outdoors and regular glasses when inside.
 If you don’t have prescription eyeglasses, consider investing in a pair of blue light glasses that offer protection from the blue light emitted by computers and other screens.

-- Avoid foods that trigger inflammation, including unhealthy and processed foods.
+- Avoid foods that trigger inflammation.
+This may include unhealthy and processed foods.

-Gently wash your eyes with no tears or “baby” shampoo to remove any irritants safely.
+- Gently wash your eyes.
+You can use no tears or “baby” shampoo to remove any irritants safely.

 In this article